Policies and Procedures

 3. Scope of the Pay Policy

-3.1 The Localism Act 2011 requires local authorities to develop and make public their pay policy on all aspects of chief officer remuneration (including on ceasing to hold office) and also in relation to the ‘lowest paid’ in the authority, explaining their policy on the relationship between remuneration for chief officers and other groups.
+3.1 The 2011 Act requires local authorities to develop and make public their pay policy on all aspects of Chief Officer remuneration (including those ceasing to hold office) and in relation to the ‘lowest paid’ in the authority, explaining their policy on the relationship between remuneration for Chief Officers and other groups.

-f) the approach to the payment of chief officers on their ceasing to hold office under or to be employed by the authority; and
+f) the approach to the payment of Chief Officers on their ceasing to hold office or to be employed by the authority; and

-3.3 The provisions in the Localism Act 2011 which relate to pay policy statements only apply to employees directly appointed and managed by a Council.
+3.3 The provisions in the 2011 Act which relate to pay policy statements only apply to employees directly appointed and managed by a Council.
 Employees who are appointed and managed by school governing bodies are therefore not required to be included within the scope of pay policy statements.
-This reflects the legal position whereby school employees are employed by the Council, but decisions about the appointment and management of such employees are the prerogative of the Head Teacher or Governing Body, as appropriate.
+This reflects the legal position whereby school employees are employed by PCC, but decisions about the appointment and management of such employees are the prerogative of the Head Teacher or Governing Body, as appropriate.

-4. Broad Principles of the Council’s Pay Policy
+4. Broad principles of Pembrokeshire County Council's Pay Policy

 4.1 Transparency, accountability and value for money

-The Council is committed to an open and transparent approach to pay policy which will enable the tax payer to access, understand and assess information on remuneration levels across all groups of council employees.
-To this end, the following are provided as appendices to this policy:
+PCC is committed to an open and transparent approach to pay policy to enable the taxpayer to access, understand and assess information on remuneration levels across all groups of council employees.
+To this end, the following are provided as appendices to this policy: -

-a) Pembrokeshire County Council pay scales – NJC for Local Government Services employees (Appendix A)
+a) PCC’s pay scales – NJC for Local Government Services employees (Appendix A)

-b) Pembrokeshire County Council pay scales – JNC’s for Local Authorities Chief Executives and Chief Officers (Appendix B)
+b) PCC’s pay scales – JNC’s for Local Authorities Chief Executives and Chief Officers (Appendix B)

-d) Pembrokeshire County Council’s LGPS Discretionary policies published as required under the Local Government Pension Scheme (LGPS) (Amendment) Regulations 2018 (Appendix D)
+d) PCC’s LGPS Discretionary policies published as required under the Local Government Pension Scheme (LGPS) (Amendment) Regulations 2018 (Appendix D)

 Relevant national terms and conditions of service agreements are available to all staff on the Intranet of the HR Division.